bonovoxly/extractcookieregex/README.md

-# Cookie value extractor plugin for traefik
+# REGEX Cookie value extractor plugin for traefik

 [![Build Status](https://github.com/bonovoxly/extractcookieregex/workflows/Main/badge.svg?branch=master)](https://github.com/bonovoxly/extractcookieregex/actions)

 **Shoutout to <https://github.com/v-electrolux/extractcookie> for the original code...*

 Takes specified cookie value (from Cookie header) and put it in a header you want.
 You can declare prefix for value,